Dosmaster4life/cse212tutorial/Set/Set.md

 ## Purpose of a Set
 Sets are used to store items you do not want duplicates of, this can be useful when you are developing a variable that should never allow duplicates.
 Sets are faster than list, but are unordered.
-See the Code example to view all of the build in in functions that can be used with sets.
+See the Code example to view all of the built in in functions that can be used with sets.
 ![Code example](SetIntro.py)